Blue Streak

 1964

-Blue Streak is Cedar Point's classic wooden roller coaster.
-Built by Philadelphia Toboggan Company, Blue Streak is Cedar Point's oldest existing roller coaster.
+Blue Streak is Cedar Point’s classic wooden roller coaster.
+Built by the Philadelphia Toboggan Company, it is the oldest operating roller coaster at Cedar Point.

 |

-Over the next few years old attractions were replaced with new spectacular attractions.
-New rides that opened became family favorites such as Western Cruise, Sky Ride, Rotor, Turnpike Cars, Sky Wheel, and Mill Race.
-Many of the new rides that opened were first of their kind attractions.
+Over the next few years, older attractions were replaced with new and spectacular ones.
+Many of the rides that opened quickly became family favorites, including Western Cruise, Sky Ride, Rotor, Turnpike Cars, Sky Wheel, and Mill Race.
+Several of these new attractions were also among the first of their kind.

 In 1959 Cedar Point opened Wild Mouse.
 Wild Mouse was a small all-steel roller coaster that had very low capacity.
 The ride was very popular, it was just too small for Cedar Point's growing attendance.
 Wild Mouse was closed in 1962 and replaced with Mill Race in 1963.
 Cedar Point would need a bigger roller coaster.